Macquarie-MEG-Research/MQ_MEG_Scripts/README.md

 ## Lab Information

-For more information about the lab please visit the website ([LINK](https://www.mq.edu.au/research/research-centres-groups-and-facilities/healthy-people/facilities/meg)).
+For more information about the lab please visit the [website](https://www.mq.edu.au/research/research-centres-groups-and-facilities/healthy-people/facilities/meg).
 Warning: use these scripts at your own risk - some have not been fully tested!

 ## Structure Sensor